marlonrichert/zsh-edit/README.md

 ## Replace All Occurences of a Character

-Press <kbd>Ctrl</kbd><kbd>]</kbd> followed by two characters and all occurences of the first character will be replaced with the second character.
+Press <kbd>Ctrl</kbd><kbd>]</kbd> followed by two characters and each substring consisting of one or more occurences of the first character will be replaced entirely with the second character.
 This is useful, for example, if you pasted a list of files separated by line breaks into the command line, but you need them to be separated with spaces instead.

+If you've just pasted something or the region is active, only the pasted or selected text is affected.
+This way, you can find-and-replace selectively.
+Otherwise, this widget always operates on the whole command line.

 ## Clipboard Viewer